Isaac Garza Garza

-Isaac Garza Garza (June 3, 1853 – May 1, 1933) was a Mexican businessman who redirected to industry the interests of the Garza family which, according to Fortune Magazine, are the Mexican equivalent of the Rockefellers.
+Isaac Garza Garza (June 3, 1853 – May 1, 1933) was a Mexican businessman.

 Career

-Isaac Garza Garza was a Mexican businessman who redirected to industry the interests of the Garza family which, according to Fortune Magazine, are the Mexican equivalent of the Rockefellers.
-He founded the Cuauhtémoc Brewery, later he was chairman of the Board of the Compañía Fundidora de Fierro y Acero de Monterrey, the Vidriera Group and the Cervecería Group.
-These companies were later the nucleus of what was called Grupo Monterrey, one of the most important industrial conglomerates in Mexico, integrated by two large consortiums: Grupo Industrial Alfa, initially led by his grandson, Bernardo Garza Sada, and Valores Industriales (VISA), initially led by another of his grandsons Eugenio Garza Lagüera.
+Isaac Garza Garza was a Mexican businessman and a pioneer of industrial development in Monterrey, Nuevo León, Mexico.
+He established the Cuauhtémoc Moctezuma Brewery and later served as chairman of the Monterrey Foundry (Spanish: Fundidora de Fierro y Acero de Monterrey), the Vidriera Group, and the Cervecería Group.

+These enterprises formed the foundation of what became Grupo Monterrey, one of Mexico's largest industrial conglomerates.
+The company was organized into two major consortiums: Grupo Industrial Alfa, initially led by his grandson Bernardo Garza Sada, and Valores Industriales (VISA), initially led by another grandson, Eugenio Garza Lagüera.